An Innovative Foundation

 - Student lounges and facilities for student organizations ensure that the law school experience at Chapman will be both productive and pleasant.

-- In addition, a 720-car parking structure at the rear of the law building provides ample parking for students, faculty and visitors.
+- In addition, a 720-car parking structure at the rear of the law building provides parking for students, faculty and visitors.

 - The distinctive historical facade of an earlier building, modeled after the eleventh century Romanesque Basilica del Santi Vitale e Agricola in Bologna, Italy, is preserved within the walls of the new structure.
 Thus, the building links the important heritage of the past with the exciting educational environment of the future.